 The best way to get the results you want is still with a whole food based diet and exercise.
 Period.

 The point I’m trying to make, though, is that workouts can be way more than just vanity.

 Working out can be the medicine you’ve been needing.

 The stress relief that lets you go home at night and be present with your family.

 If it’s not in the cards for you to start with nutrition and workouts simultaneously, don’t let what “they” say deter you from choosing to focus on fitness first.
 Knowing what we know now, who’s to say that the chances of success aren’t higher when you start with fitness/workouts compared to starting with nutrition?

-Whichever you choose to start with, though, know that you can always change your mind and start the other or do a combo of both.
+Whichever you choose, know that you can always change your mind and start the other or combine the two.
 You’re not married to your initial decision, ever.